aayushadhikari7/zammy-cli/README.md

 ╚══════╝╚═╝  ╚═╝╚═╝     ╚═╝╚═╝     ╚═╝   ╚═╝
 ```

-A delightful, feature-rich terminal companion that combines utility tools, fun commands, and beautiful ASCII art into an interactive CLI experience.
+A feature-packed CLI that combines utilities, dev tools, and a bit of fun into an interactive terminal experience.

 [Features](#features) • [Installation](#installation) • [Commands](#commands) • [Contributing](#contributing)